 Superior durability makes for long-term returns on your steel building investment.

 Steel can withstand much more wear and tear than wood, and yet, we have wooden-framed houses that last hundreds of years.
 The kicker is they require quite a bit of maintenance to protect.
 The first time a roof leak allows moisture in, you could be looking at tens of thousands in replacement costs.
 This is where steel truly offers big benefits.
-Red-iron steel can withstand rot, mold, pest infestations and refuses to burn in the hottest of fires.
+Red-iron steel can withstand rot, mold, and pest infestations and refuses to burn in the hottest of fires.
 Excepting a major disaster, the frame of a steel-based structure should stand through the ages, well beyond the original intent of the building.

 Modifications to your steel building are cheap and easy.